 Endocrine disorders involve either

 Disorders may result from a problem in the gland itself, or because the hypothalamic-pituitary axis (interplay of hormonal signals between the hypothalamus, and the pituitary gland) provides too much or too little stimulation.
 Depending on the type of cell they originate in, tumors can produce excess hormones or destroy normal glandular tissue, decreasing hormone production.
 Sometimes the body's immune system attacks an endocrine gland (an autoimmune disorder), decreasing hormone production.

 Doctors usually measure levels of hormones in the blood to tell how an endocrine gland is functioning.
-Sometimes blood levels alone do not give enough information about endocrine gland function, so doctors measure hormone levels after giving a stimulus (such as a sugar-containing drink, a drug, or a hormone that can trigger hormone release) or after having the patient take an action (such as fasting).
+Sometimes blood levels alone do not give enough information about endocrine gland function, so doctors measure hormone levels.

 Endocrine disorders are often treated by replacing a hormone that is deficient or decreasing levels of a hormone that are excessive.
 However, sometimes the cause of the disorder can be treated.
 For example, a tumor involving an endocrine gland may be removed.